aws-dev-staging/test-guidance/README.md

 Data scientists pull the current version of the [external-package-request.csv](external-package-request.csv) file from the private internal GitHub repository, append desired additional external package repositories to the request file, then push the updated request file back to the private internal repository.

 **2, 3 – External Package Ingest**
 AWS CodePipeline orchestration is triggered by a token-authenticated webhook linked to the private internal GitHub repository containing the external package request file.
 Within the pipeline, an AWS CodeBuild project is utilized to download the external package repositories.
+Downloaded files are stored as CodePipeline artifacts in [Amazon Simple Storage Service](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) (S3).

 **4 – Infrastructure Security**
 Centralized Internet egress occurs through a [NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) (NGW) attached to the egress [Virtual Private Cloud](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/vpc-tkv.html) (VPC) in the Customer Networking Account, reducing costs associated with a distributed model where NGWs are deployed in every spoke VPC.
 The [Elastic IP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) (EIP) of the NGW provides customers with a static IP address that they can include in their firewall ruleset or allow-list for private network egress.